xenit-eu/alfresco-health-processor/README.md

 ### Supported Alfresco versions

-The module is systematically integration tested against Alfresco 7.1, 7.2, 7.4 Please use a previous version of the health-processor for older versions.
+The module is systematically integration tested against Alfresco 7.1, 7.2, 7.4 Please use a previous version of the health-processor for older versions of alfresco.

 ## Overview